ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 ## Source & Tags

+When filling out metadata, two fields play a particularly important role: `Source` and `Tags`.

-To recap, the `Source` field should contain The original media the song was produced for, or the media it is most commonly associated with.
+The `Source` field should contain the original media the song was produced for, or the media it is most commonly associated with.
 This is often a game, anime, film, TV series, commercial or web series.
 If the song is a standalone single or not tied to any particular media, this field can be left blank.
 With all the information you've gathered, you should be able to fill out the `Source` field with confidence.
 If the song is associated with a specific media, make sure to use the official title of that media as it appears in your primary source.

-`Tags` are a set of keywords that further describe the beatmap.
+The `Tags` field, on the other hand, allows you to include [a set of keywords](/wiki/Beatmap/Beatmap_tags#mapper-tags) that further describe the beatmap.
 This can include:

 - Musical information: genres, instruments, mood (e.g., rock, piano, emotional)
 - Contextual information: related characters or series names, album name, remix information